Displaying the parsing results (type classes)

 Show type class is usually

 It is also possible to automatically generate implementations of a few selected

 Show is one of them.

-If all the types we use in the definition of our data type already implement
+If all the types in the definition of our data type already implement

 an instance of